caramdache/xlsx2html/README.md

-# html_table2excel
+# HTML Table to Excel (and Excel to HTML Table)

-Export an HTLM table to Excel.
-Supports the following features:
+Export an HTLM table to Excel, and vice-versa.

+The following features are supported:

 - `<table>`
 - `<td rowspan="2" colspan="3>`